-It's important to consider all the activities you might take part in on an extended trip, and check the cover for these.
+It's important to consider all the activities you might take part in on an extended trip, and check the level of cover for these.
 While you can't cover for every situation, as plans can and do change - particularly on a long trip - you want to make sure your insurer is aware of your general plans.
 This way, you'll get the right level of cover for you.

-As with standard travel insurance policies, the level of cover you'll get will vary significantly between providers, so make sure to read the small print.
+As with standard travel insurance policies, the level of cover you'll get will vary significantly between providers, so make sure you read the small print.
 For example, are you planning on indulging in adrenalin activities while away, such as bungee jumping, or white water rafting?

 Medical expenses - Medical cover should be around £2million, and should also cover the cost of emergency repatriation.